Christ Church Greyfriars: Wren's church

 The interior was divided into nave and aisles by Corinthian columns, raised on tall plinths so that their bases were level with the gallery floors.
 The aisles had flat ceilings, while the nave had a shallow cross-vault.
 The north and south walls had large round-arched windows of clear glass, which allowed for a brightly lit interior.
 The east end had trinity windows, a large wooden altar screen and a carved hexagonal pulpit, reached by stairs.
 There was elaborate carved wainscoting.
-A pavement of reddish brown and grey marble to the west of the altar rails was said to date from the original gothic church.
+A pavement of reddish brown and grey marble to the west of the altar rails was said to date from the original gothic church, alternatively sourced by Wren from a limestone quarry on the Swedish island of Öland.
 Galleries stood over the north and south aisles, built at special request of the officers of Christ's Hospital as seating for the school's students.
 Pews were said to have been made from the timbers of a wrecked Spanish galleon.
 The organ, on the west wall over the main nave door, was built by Renatus Harris in 1690, according to a pre-war guide to the church.

 The steeple, standing about 160 ft tall, was finished in 1704 at an additional cost of £1,963, 8s.
 3½ d.
 It has three diminishing storeys, square in plan, the middle one with a freestanding Ionic colonnade.

 Over the course of the church’s existence, significant modifications were made.
 In 1760, a vestry house was built against the facade’s south side and part of the church's south wall.
 At some point, rooms were enclosed in the north and south aisles beneath the galleries.
 Stained glass depicting Jesus with the children was installed in the centre trinity window to replace the original clear glass.

 The church functioned as an important centre of City of London society and music.
 The Lord Mayor attended an annual service to hear the Ancient Spital Sermon on the second Wednesday after Easter, placing his ceremonial sword in a special holder.
 Felix Mendelssohn played Bach's A minor fugue and other works on the organ in 1837.
 Samuel Wesley also performed at the church.

 The Christ's Hospital boys continued to attend services, sitting in the galleries.
 According to the pre-war guide book to the church, they included the young Samuel Coleridge and Charles Lamb.
 Sixth Form boys tasked with maintaining order sat in special seats placed over those of the younger students.
 A few boys carved initials in the woodwork.